-- 38.1 Overtime will only be worked if approved by the supervisor. - 38.2 In relation to full-time staff, overtime occurs when a staff member is required to work: - a) In excess of 7.5 hours per day or 37.5 hours per week; or - b) Outside of the span of hours as defined in clauses 37.1, 37.8 and 37.10, excluding those staff working flexible ordinary hours or shift work in accordance with clauses 37.11-37.15 and 37.16-37.17. - 38.3 Overtime will not extend to any staff member: - a) Paid an allowance in lieu of overtime; - b) Holding a position declared by the Vice-Chancellor (or nominee) not to be subject to these provisions; - c) Whose salary (or salary and allowances in the nature of salary) exceeds the maximum salary of the HEO7 classification as applying from time to time; and - d) If the additional hours worked are in accordance with a flexible work arrangement agreed between the supervisor and the staff member.
+- 38.1 Overtime will only be worked if approved in advance by the supervisor. - 38.2 In relation to a full-time continuing or fixed term staff member, or a casual staff member, overtime occurs when the staff member is required to work: - a) In excess of 7.5 hours per day or 37.5 hours per week; or - b) Outside of the span of hours as defined in clauses 37.1, 37.8 and 37.10, excluding those staff working flexible ordinary hours or shift work in accordance with clauses 37.11-37.15 and 37.16-37.17. - 38.3 The 25% loading prescribed in clause 9 (casual employment) is not included for the purpose of calculating payment for overtime to a casual staff member. - 38.4 Overtime will not extend to any staff member: - a) Paid an allowance in lieu of overtime; - b) Whose salary (or salary and allowances in the nature of salary) exceeds the maximum salary of the HEO7 classification as applying from time to time; and - c) If the additional hours worked are in accordance with a flexible work arrangement or flexi-time scheme agreed between the supervisor and the staff member. - 38.5 In relation to clause 38.4 a) and c), a staff member will receive at least the rate of pay they would have received in accordance with the provisions of this Enterprise Agreement if no arrangement was made.